 - A current resume or curriculum vita (CV)

-- Unofficial transcripts from graduate level coursework
+- Transcripts from graduate level coursework

 - A thesis submitted in fulfillment of the requirements for the PhD degree OR a list of any manuscripts published from the previous two years